How To Make a Small Bedroom Feel Bigger

 A large area rug can create the illusion of more square footage.
 Break up your floor space with a substantial rug, but not one so large that it covers all your visible flooring, which could have the opposite effect.
 A general guide is that the rug should stop at least a few inches away from walls it isn’t supposed to touch.
 Leaving some exposed flooring gives the room layers and more visual interest.

 Avoid Clunky Furniture

 Overall, leaning towards minimalism, keeping your bedroom clutter-free, and finding ways to brighten up will go a long way in creating a sense of spaciousness.
 Still not sure what your bedroom needs?
-Come by our store to get inspiration from our showroom or consult with our decorators!
+Come and contact our store to get inspiration from our showroom or consult with our decorators!